 What do you want your site to do?
 Get new clients or customers?
 Sell things online?
 Inform or inspire people?

 Your visitors will have a goal, they’ll want to buy your products or find out about your business or whatever else, so we have to work out what they want and make it as easy as possible for them to get it.

 Our decisions about your site should be based on the answers to those two questions.
 We can work together to create a site that will help your visitors and your business.

-- is attractive – no one likes ugly sites,
+- attractive – no one likes ugly sites,

-- is easy to use – intuitive and user friendly, easy to navigate around,
+- easy to use – intuitive and user friendly, easy to navigate around,

 - search engine friendly, and

 A great site…